psksvp/HSDS/hsds3.md

 you are a hero or a warrior, death is inevitable in the end, coming out of this world also lightly, just like the blowing wind, without knowing where it would go.
-Zhang Wuji felt that Zhao Min's delicate fingers in his hand were as cold as ice, and they slightly trembled.\
+Zhang Wuji felt that Zhao Min's delicate fingers in his hand were as cold as ice, and they slightly trembled.
-\

 Xie Xun suddenly said, "This is a Persian song; Mrs. Han must have taught her.
 One evening twenty years ago, I heard this song at the Brightness Peak.
-Ay, I can't believe Mrs. Han could be that heartless to hurt this child with a cruel hand."\
+Ay, I can't believe Mrs. Han could be that heartless to hurt this child with a cruel hand."
-\

 "Laoye Zi," Zhao Min asked, "How did Mrs. Han know about a Persian song?
-Was it a Ming Cult\'s song?"\
+Was it a Ming Cult's song?"

-\
-Xie Xun replied, "Ming Cult\'s origin is from Persia, so this Persian song is somewhat related to the Ming Cult; but it is not a Ming Cult song.
+Xie Xun replied, "Ming Cult's origin is from Persia, so this Persian song is somewhat related to the Ming Cult; but it is not a Ming Cult song.
 This song was written by the most famous Persian poet Omar Khayyam more than two hundred years ago; it was said that every Persian could sing this song.
 When I heard Mrs. Han sing this song, I was touched;
-thereupon I asked her the story behind this song, and she told me everything:\
+thereupon I asked her the story behind this song, and she told me
-\
+everything:

 There was a great Persian philosopher by the name of Imam Mowaffaq Nishapuri; among his disciples, there were three outstanding students:
 Omar Khayyam, who was a master in literature studies, Nizam-ul-Mulk, who was an expert in political studies, and Hassan-i-Sabah, who excelled in martial arts.
-These three were good friends and bound themselves in an oath, to face fortune and adversity together, and not to forget each other in riches and honor.\
+These three were good friends and bound themselves in an oath, to face fortune and adversity together, and not to forget each other in riches and honor.
-\

 Later on because of his accomplishment, Nizam-al-Mulk became Vizier to the Seljukid Empire.
 His two old friends came to seek shelter.
 Nizam entreated the Shah, and Hassan was granted an official position.
 Omar was not willing to be a government official; he only asked for annual provision so that he could research and study astronomy, almanac and mathematics, also to drink wine and write poems in peace.
-Nizam generously granted each of his friends' requests.\
+Nizam generously granted each of his friends' requests.
-\

 Unexpectedly, Hassan was ambitious; he was unwilling to be someone else's subordinate for long and thus staged a rebellion.
 His attempt was foiled and he fled to a mountain.
 Later on he became the chief of a sect